 OT 112 - Applied Communication in OT.
 Two credit hours.
-Course focuses practice.
+This course focuses on practice.
 Corequisite: OT 101.

 OT 114L - Fieldwork I-A. One credit hour.
 Students are assigned 16 hours of observation/"hands-on" experience in a clinical/educational center.
 In addition, this course consists of weekly class sessions to discuss fieldwork assignments, share experiences, and solve problems.
 Corequisites: OT 101, 110L.